jjdii/boilerplate-serverless-api/README.md

 - `NODE_VERSION`: Only certain node versions may be used.
 Check the AWS Lambda dashboard for more info.
 - `AWS_MEMORY`: Memory to allocate to your lambdas during runtime.
 1536 is the supposed optimal choice.
 - `AWS_TIMEOUT`: Max lambda timeout in seconds.
+- `AWS_WARMUP`: Enable periodic invocation of your functions with AWS Cloudwatch Events to prevent cold starts.
 - `AWS_WARMUP_RATE`: Rate for lambda warmers.
 4 minutes seems to be optimal.

 Example constants.yml file: